advicewook/FileBrowser/README.md

 #### **3. Branch Management**
 - **branch management**
    - Various menus can be accessed by right-clicking on the branch panel.
    - Provides options for *creating, deleting, renaming, and checking out* branches.
+   - And the menu of deleting branch doesn't appear in current branch.

 - **branch merge**
    - Clicking the *merge* button within the branch panel allows you to view a list of mergeable branches and perform the desired merge with the selected branch.